 4One of MATH 100, 102, 104, 110, 180, 184, or 120 and one of MATH 101, 103, 105, 121.

 5A total of 6 credits of coursework is required to meet the Communications Requirement.
 ENGL 112 is recommended.
-Note SCIE 113 can be used to fulfill part of the communication requirement but does not count towards the 18 credit of required Arts courses.
 For a full list of acceptable courses see Communication Requirement.

 9Computing skills at the level of PHYS 210 are required in the specialization.
-With written permission of an undergraduate physics and astronomy advisor, students who already have these skills may replace PHYS 210 with 3 credits of electives.
+With written permission of the Undergraduate Advisor, students who already have several CPSC courses may be granted permission to replace PHYS 210 with PHYS 410.

 11Students with sufficiently high grades in first-year MATH may take MATH 217 (4 credits) and 2 additional credits of electives instead of MATH 200 and MATH 317.